The NSPCC’s full and mobile websites, side-by-side

 3. Navigation that’s intuitive

-Generally speaking, horizontal navigations are out because the page is too narrow, and vertical menus take up too much space.
+Generally speaking, horizontal navigation bars are out because the page is too narrow, and vertical menus take up too much space.
 So what are the options?

 One idea is to repeat a vertical menu at the top and bottom of the page, so users can drill straight into the content they want.
-This gives plenty of space to content, and makes it easy for people to navigate elsewhere.
+This provides plenty of space for content and makes it easy for people to navigate elsewhere.

 Alternatively, many designers create ‘accordion’ navigations which open on request, thus saving space.
 If you choose this route, test the accordion function carefully on all main mobile devices.